FN-6: FB-6A

+The FB-6A is a vehicle-based air defense system mounting FN-6 missiles.
+When carrying the FN-16 missiles, the system is known as the FB-6C.

-FN-6A did not enter mass production and served only in very limited numbers in Chinese forces, mainly for trial purposes.
+The earlier FN-6A did not enter mass production and served only in very limited numbers in Chinese forces, mainly for trial purposes.
 In the subsequent Zhuhai Airshows, followed by its original debut, FN-6A is replaced by its successor FB-6A, which did see greater numbers in service with Chinese forces.
 The general designer of the FB-6A system is Mr. Wei Zhigang (卫志刚), rumored also to be the general designer of FN-6A, the predecessor of FB-6A.
 The main difference between FN-6A and its successor FB-6A is that the SAM system is broken down into two portions in the latter, as opposed to a single unit in the former: FB-6A SAM system consists of two vehicles, one carrying the engagement radar, while the other carrying the missile.
 The search/engagement radar of FB-6A is planar array, and can be folded down in transit, but the developer has not revealed whether the radar itself is a phased array or not.
-However, the developer did claim that both the mechanically scanned planar array and the electronically scanned passive phased array are both available upon the customer's request, but it's not clear which one is in service with Chinese forces.
+However, the developer did claim that both the mechanically scanned planar array and the electronically scanned passive phased array are available upon the customer's request.
+But it's not clear which one is in service with Chinese forces.

 The missile launching platform of FB-6A differs from its predecessor in that both the 12.7 mm heavy machine (HMG) for self-protection and the electro-optical fire control sight on that of FN-6A are removed, but a backup operator console is incorporated with bulletproof glass added between the launchers, though the FB-6A system can be operated with the vehicle.
-Although the 12.7 mm HMG no longer comes as standard equipment for the FB-6A, it can be added as an option and can be changed to other machine guns.
-The total numbers of missiles carried by the launching vehicle of FB-6A remains the same as FN-6A, which is eight.
+The HMG can be added as an option or changed to other machine guns.
+The total number of missiles carried by the launching vehicle of FB-6A remains the same as that of FN-6A, which is eight.

 An upgraded version FB-6C, was unveiled at the 2016 Zhuhai Airshow.
 In March 2024 the Namibian Army displayed the FB-6A System in Windhoek as part of its independence celebrations.

 FN-16

 At the 7th Zhuhai Airshow held at the end of 2008, China revealed a new addition to the FN series, FN-16.
 The FN-16 is an improvement of the earlier FN-6, with better all-aspect attack capability and better resistance against electronic countermeasures.
-Another major improvement is in its seeker, which in addition to the original IR guidance, UV guidance is also incorporated, a practice adopted in the later version of FIM-92 Stinger.
-Like its predecessor, FN-6, FN-16 can also be fitted with both IFF systems used on FN-6, and just like FN-6, FN-16 is re-designated as FY-16 (Fei Ying = 飞鹰, meaning Flying Eagle) when equipped with IFFs.
-The missile system is designed to counter fighter-bombers, attack aircraft, and helicopters.
+Another major improvement is in its seeker, which, in addition to the original IR guidance, also incorporates UV guidance.